 Originally published at https://www.linkedin.com/pulse/jumping-out-airplanes-4100x-jake-weidert

-Jake Weidert is the COO and Co-Founder of Perdix Software.
+Co-Founder Jake Weidert is the Chief Customer and Product Officer (C2PO) of Perdix Software.

 In addition to his duties at Perdix, Jake owns and runs OTEX Protective, which specializes in manufacturing arc-rated clothing for electricians.